MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-summary-of-objects.md

 In ACX (as in WDF), the driver object is the root object, and all other objects are its children/descendants.
 All ACX objects are children of the driver object directly or indirectly via other ACX or WDF objects.
 An ACX driver can specify the parent of an ACX object during creation time.
 If the parent is not specified, ACX uses a default parent as described in these sections.

 :::image type="content" source="images/audio-acx-object-hierarchy.png" alt-text="Diagram illustrating the hierarchy of ACX objects, with WDFDEVICE at the top and major ACX objects like circuit and stream below.":::

+### Creating non ACX WDF objects

+In addition to ACX objects, an audio driver can create and use other WDF objects as required.
+If a driver is planning to create other non-ACX children, it should do so by using a different child list than the default ACX object list that is created when the ACX device is created.
+A driver can create a new WDF child-list using [WdfChildListCreate](/windows-hardware/drivers/ddi/wdfchildlist/nf-wdfchildlist-wdfchildlistcreate) as described in [Creating Device Objects in a Function Driver](../wdf/creating-device-objects-in-a-function-driver.md).
+For general information on WDF objects, see [Introduction to Framework Objects](../wdf/introduction-to-framework-objects.md), [WDF Architecture](../wdf/kernel-mode-driver-framework-architecture.md) and [Developing Drivers with the Windows Driver Foundation](../wdf/developing-drivers-with-wdf.md).
+For information on initializing an ACX device, see [AcxDeviceInitialize](/windows-hardware/drivers/ddi/acxdevice/nf-acxdevice-acxdeviceinitialize).

 ## ACX Circuit